rust-lang/rfcs/text/0000-simd-ffi.md

   register, and the behavior is undefined because of an ABI mismatch.

 <a name="layout_unspecified">1</a>: its layout is currently unspecified but that
-is not relevant for this issue since if 256-bit registers are not available they cannot be used anyways, which is what matters here.
+is not relevant for this issue - what matters is that 256-bit registers are not available and therefore they cannot be used.

-So, first of all, is this a big deal?

-Currently, one cannot use SIMD types in C FFI in stable Rust, so technically, nothing is broken yet, and no, this is not a big deal: stable Rust is still safe!
-However, we would like to be able to call C FFI functions without introducing undefined behavior independently of which `-C target-features` are passed, so the example code shown above has to be rejected by the compiler.

-Second, you might be wondering: why is `__m256` available even if `AVX` is not available?
-That's a good question.
-We want to use `__m256` in some parts of Rust's programs even if `AVX` is not globally enabled, and currently we don't have great infrastructure for conditionally allowing it in some parts of the program and not others.
+You might be wondering: why is `__m256` available even if `AVX` is not available?
+The reason is that we want to use `__m256` in some parts of Rust's programs even if `AVX` is not globally enabled, and currently we don't have great infrastructure for conditionally allowing it in some parts of the program and not others.

-Ideally, one should only be able to use `__m256` and operations on it if `AVX` is available.
-Which leads to how can we fix this ?

-The most trivial solution would be to just always require `#[target_feature(enable = X)]` in C FFI functions using SIMD types, where "unblocking" the use of each type requires one or two particular feature to be enabled, e.g., `avx` or `avx2` in the case of `__m256`.
+Ideally, one should only be able to use `__m256` and operations on it if `AVX` is available, and this is exactly what this RFC proposes for using vector types in C FFI: to always require `#[target_feature(enable = X)]` in C FFI functions using SIMD types, where "unblocking" the use of each type requires some particular feature to be enabled, e.g., `avx` or `avx2` in the case of `__m256`.

 That is, the compiler would reject the example above with an error: